-A friction adjuster adjusts the operating resistance of the control lever(s).
+A friction adjuster near the base of the control lever(s) adjusts the operating resistance of the control lever(s).
 Refer to p.
-64.
+61.

 Less friction allows easier control lever movement.
 More friction helps to hold a steady throttle setting while cruising.